 About the Fire Sprinkler Initiative

-Did you know that 83% of all civilian structure fire deaths in 2012 resulted from home structure fires?
-And that if you have a reported fire in your home, the risk of dying decreases by about 80% when sprinklers are present?
+Did you know that 80 percent of all fire deaths occur in the home?
+And that if you have a fire in your home, the risk of dying decreases by about 80% when sprinklers are present?

 Jim Pauley, president of the National Fire Protection Association, gives an overview of NFPA's Fire Sprinkler Initiative.